DLT-Solutions/dltssf-github-enterprise/README.md

 ### [Configuring the GitHub Enterprise Server instance](3D"htt=)

-1. Copy the virtual machine's public DNS name, and paste it into a web brow= ser.
+1. Copy the virtual machine's public DNS name, and paste it into a web browser.

 2. At the prompt, upload your license file and set a management console pas= sword.
 For more information, see "[Managing your GitHub Enterprise Server license](3D"https://help.github.com/enterp=)."